List of Bob's Burgers characters: Tina Belcher

 Tina Ruth Belcher (voiced by Dan Mintz) is the eldest Belcher child.
 She is 13 years old.
 She generally speaks in a masculine tone, wears glasses, works part-time at the family restaurant, and is often the voice of reason among the Belcher children.
 However, it is made quite clear Tina's own characteristics rival those of her siblings.
 She is trying to come to grips with her entry into adulthood and claims to have a complicated relationship with zombies.
-She typically wears a sky-blue, short-sleeved t-shirt; a short, navy-blue pencil skirt; white tube socks with red stripes on the bottom; black sneakers with white tips; and a yellow barrette on the right side of her head, which she dons typically with her thick-framed, black-framed glasses to help her see better.
+She typically wears a sky-blue, short-sleeved t-shirt; a short, navy-blue pencil skirt; white tube socks with red stripes on the bottom; black sneakers with white tips; and a yellow barrette on the right side of her head, which she dons typically with her thick and black-framed glasses to help her see better.
 Like the rest of her Italian-looking family, she has black hair and olive skin.
 She also wears her hair in a "bob cut" with loose curls at the ends.
 Despite seeming reticent and shy around her peers, Tina has an active social and romantic life.
 She has an on-again off-again relationship with Jimmy Jr., and has dated, kissed, or flirted with several other boys.
 She is obsessed with horses, boys (particularly Jimmy Jr.), and buttocks; in various episodes, she writes in her journal about touching people's butts, which, to her, is the height of sexual contact.
 According to her siblings, Tina has written erotic fanfiction of several television shows and movies and has moved on to "erotic friend fiction", in which she uses real-life people.
 She is a member of the Hormone-iums, a musical revue at Wagstaff that sings songs about puberty, and was formerly a member of the Thundergirls, a Girl Scout-like organization.
 Tina was aged 12 in early episodes and now 13 since the episode "Sheesh!
 Cab, Bob?".
 She is generally soft-spoken and reserved, often in contrast to her more strident siblings.
 In the show's early developmental stages, the eldest Belcher child was originally written as a boy, named Daniel Belcher, who was also voiced by Mintz, whose personality in the never-broadcast pilot is said to have been similar to that of Tina's.
-She is also shown to have difficulties with her schoolwork, although being a hard worker, as shown in "Can't Buy Me Math" when she is put into remedial math and "Bob and Deliver" when guidance counselor Mr. Frond refers to her as a "dum-dum".
+She is also shown to have difficulties with her schoolwork despite working hard at it, as shown in "Can't Buy Me Math" when she is put into remedial math and "Bob and Deliver" when guidance counselor Mr. Frond refers to her as a "dum-dum".